Synology RT1900ac WiFi router: Pros and Cons

 Weight | 510 g |

 The dimensions and design of a router can impact its cooling capabilities.
-Routers with larger dimensions may have more space for internal cooling mechanisms, such as larger fans or heat sinks, which can help dissipate heat more effectively.
-If you plan to mount your router on a wall or ceiling, the weight can influence the mounting process and the type of mounting hardware required.
-Heavier routers might require more robust mounting solutions to ensure stability and prevent damage or accidents.
+Routers with larger dimensions may have more space for internal cooling mechanisms.
+If you plan to mount your router on a wall or ceiling, the weight can affect the mounting process.
+It also affects the type of mounting hardware needed.

 System